for2ando/dump-android-partitions/README.md

 ## Requirement
+* one of following environments on your PC: Unix, or Cygwin, msys2, ubuntu on Windows (some are not tested.)
+* bash command line shell on your PC
 * adb command on your PC
 * adb debug switch is ON on your Android device.
 * read permissions for partitions-device-file's directory (/dev/block/**/by-name by default) on your Android device
 * white permissions for working directory (/data/local/tmp by default) on your Android device

+Some of above usually require ROOT permissions.

 ## Usage
     dump-android-partitions [-lvnt] [-p GLOB] [-s SERIAL] [-x EXCLUDE] [-w WORKDIR] {-a|PARTITION ...}